 (or lack thereof):

 One of the original WIXY jocks, doing the 8-11 evening shift.
 Got drafted after only 2 months at WIXY, and was replaced by Joey Reynolds.
 Went to Chicago rocker WCFL in 1970, using the name Bob Dearborn.
-Currently residing in western Pennsylvania, taking a break from radio.
+Bob is retired and is living in Ontario, Canada.

 This aircheck is from Feb.
 2, 1966, and features Mark watching and commenting on a live "Batman" show on TV...while on the air!